adamye001/Airbnb-Clone/README.md

 # Airbnb Clone App

-This is an Airbnb clone project built using Next.js 13, React, Tailwind, Prisma, MongoDB, and NextAuth.
+This is a full-stack application built using Next.js 13, React, Tailwind, Prisma, MongoDB, and NextAuth.

 ## Features

+- User Authentication:

-- User Authentication: Sign up, log in, and log out securely using NextAuth.
-  Support for authentication via GitHub and Google accounts.
+  - Sign up, log in, and log out securely using NextAuth with OAuth support for authentication via GitHub and Google accounts.

+- Property Listings:

-- Property Listings: Browse available properties listed on the platform.
+  - Browse a wide range of available properties listed on the platform, including apartments, houses, villas, and more.
+  - Get a comprehensive overview of each property, including descriptions, photos, amenities, and pricing.

-- Advanced Property Search: Search for properties based on various criteria such as location, dates, and categories.
+- Advanced Property Search:

+  - Easily search for properties based on various criteria such as location, dates, property type, amenities, and more.
+  - Refine your search results to find the perfect property that matches your preferences.

+- Property Details:

-- Property Details: View detailed information about each property, including descriptions, photos, amenities, and availability.
+  - View detailed information about each property, including comprehensive descriptions, high-quality photos, list of amenities, property rules, and availability calendar.
+  - Get a clear understanding of what the property offers before making a reservation.

+- Property Listing:

-- Property Listing: Add your own properties to the platform's listings, allowing others to book and enjoy your spaces.
+  - List your own properties on the platform, showcasing all the essential details and attractive photos to attract potential guests.
+  - Manage and update your property information, pricing, availability, and property rules effortlessly.

+- Favorite Properties:

-- Favorite Properties: Save your preferred properties to your personal favorites list for easy access.
+  - Save your favorite properties to your personal favorites list for quick access and comparison.
+  - Keep track of the properties you love and easily revisit them later.

+- Property Reservation:

-- Property Reservation: Make reservations for properties you are interested in.
+  - Make reservations for properties you are interested in, selecting the desired dates and providing necessary information.
+  - Securely book the property and receive confirmation for your reservation.

-- Manage Owned Properties: Have full control over your owned properties, including editing details, availability, and pricing.
+- Manage Owned Properties:
+  - Have full control over the properties you list.
+  - Stay organized and responsive to guest inquiries.

 ## Deployment